NAS Buyers Guide

 Drive Bays

 Although we’ve addressed CPU and RAM first, it is fair to say that the more drive bays a NAS box has then the specifications of the system will also increase in anticipation of heavier workloads, more users and more intensive applications.
-NAS boxes with at least two bays still offering basic RAID options to afford some data protection, and those scaling to 24 bays in a single rackmount chassis offering much greater RAID flexibility.
-The drive bays themselves are not that different regardless of which model you choose.
-Most will be covered with a banking plate when no drive is present, and when drives are in place they can be removed by flipping a small lever or clip at the front.
-The vast majority of NAS drive bays are hot-swappable - a feature that allows you to take out the drive and replace it with a new one (either after failure or for upgrade), without the need to power down the NAS.
+The drive bays themselves are not that different regardless of which model you choose - most will be covered with a banking plate when no drive is present, and when drives are in place they can be removed by flipping a small lever or clip at the front.
+The vast majority of NAS drive bays are hot-swappable - a feature that allows you to remove a drive and replace it with a new one (either after failure or for upgrade), without the need to power down the NAS.
 Although RAID settings are required to effectively use this feature, it does make maintaining your data very simple.
-If you want these features then avoid the entry-level NAS as they usually have fixed drives that you cannot access from the front of the box.
+If you want these features then avoid entry-level NAS as they usually have fixed drive bays.

-The majority of drive bays are 3.5in slots featuring SATA III connectors that will take either 3.5in or 2.5in HDDs or SSDs.
-Some NAS boxes also feature dedicated 2.5in drive bays aimed specifically at SSDs for advanced high speed caching.
-A more recent development is the inclusion of multiple M.2 SSD slots internally to enable tiered storage support in a single device being used for fast access and archive purposes.
+The majority of drive bays are 3.5in slots featuring SATA / SAS III connectors that will take either 3.5in or 2.5in HDDs or SSDs.
+Some NAS boxes also feature dedicated 2.5in drive bays aimed specifically at SSDs for caching data.
+A more recent development is the inclusion of multiple U.2 or M.2 NVMe SSD slots internally to enable tiered storage support in a single device being used for fast access and archive purposes.

 Connectivity